 Dr. Yianoula Alexakis

-Dr. Yianoula Alexakis is the director of psychological services at Caron Renaissance and Ocean Drive.
-As a clinical neuropsychologist, her primary role is to provide comprehensive neuropsychological assessment and assist in diagnosis and treatment planning.
+Dr. Yianoula Alexakis is the director of neuropsychological services at Caron Florida.
+As a clinical neuropsychologist, her primary role is to provide leadership to the team of full-time psychologists and consultants in providing comprehensive assessment services to assist with diagnostic clarification and treatment planning.

-Since beginning her tenure in 2015, Dr. Alexakis has instituted a full range of assessment services, including intellectual, academic/career, psychological, and neuropsychological testing.
-She also collaborated with Caron colleagues to create an integrative screening assessment that combines neurofeedback brain mapping and measures of cognitive function and personality.
+Since beginning her tenure in 2015, Dr. Alexakis has instituted a full range of assessment services, including intellectual, psychoeducational, career, psychological, and neuropsychological testing.
+She also collaborated with Caron colleagues to create an integrative screening assessment process that combines neurofeedback brain mapping and measures of cognitive function and personality that can be used for initial diagnostic purposes and intervention planning as well as for monitoring progress during treatment.
 “The collaborative spirit at Caron makes it possible for the entire treatment team to work together to provide effective, innovative evidence-based interventions,” she notes.

-She has also consulted with various schools and organizations throughout Florida as well as internationally in the United Kingdom and Grand Cayman.
-She has lectured on a variety of topics such as neuropsychological assessment, learning disorders, ADHD, anxiety/OCD, suicide prevention, and autism spectrum.
+She has also consulted with various schools and organizations throughout Florida as well as internationally in the United Kingdom, Grand Cayman, and Greece.
+She has lectured on topics such as neuropsychological assessment, learning disorders, ADHD, anxiety/OCD, suicide prevention, and autism spectrum.